jlan84/pandas-assignment/pair.md

 <br>

-# Data can be tricky
-1. Which illness has the most discharges?
-It seems like an easy query, but data can be tricky.

-Notice the "APR DRG Description" should be unique for each hospital, however, hospitals also have a label for how sever that illness is.
-So each illness can be listed up to four times.
-They are separated and labeled accordingly with the "APR Severity of Illness Description" (i.e. Viral Meningitis with Moderate severity and Viral Meningitis with Minor severity should be considered two different illnesses).
-This is annoying because it just is.
-**To account for this you have to group by two columns...**
-*  Group the APR DRG Description with the of severity for each Illness.
-*  What is the most expensive type of illness?

----

 1. Find which hospital discharges the most cases of Viral Meningitis for all levels of severity.

 | Facility Name | ... | Discharges |